 Enjoy everything from Michelin-starred cuisine to mum’s home cooking

 Amsterdam has a little-known secret: its cuisine is just as remarkable as its canals.
 Because the city is such a cultural melting pot, it’s got flavours from every corner of the world.
-Your meals can be more than an opportunity to refuel – have Dutch-style pancakes aboard the Pancake Boat, or enjoy an exceptional dinner at one of Amsterdam’s nearly 20 Michelin-starred restaurants.
+Your meals can be more than an opportunity to refuel – have Dutch-style pancakes aboard the Pancake Boat, or enjoy an exceptional dinner at one of Amsterdam’s Michelin-starred restaurants.
 Chic eats and down-home grub are available on every corner – and you don’t have to do all that much hunting to find a great restaurant in Amsterdam.

 Brave the bike lanes